 - Seek to respond rather than censor, and remember that the medium is self-correcting.

 - Follow the norms on each social media space, as it varies.

 - Respect the privacy of the students, faculty and staff.

-- If you find out something you've posted is false, correct it as quickly as possible.
-Do not delete the post, as this will cause more conversation than a simple correction.
+- If you find out something you've posted is inaccurate, correct it as quickly as possible.
+Do not delete the post, as that could cause more conversation than a simple correction.